How To Teach Kids Grit

-“Grit” is what experts, including author Angela Duckworth in her New York Times Best Seller “Grit: The Power of Passion and Perseverance” say is the highest predictor of future success in children and this magical “dirt” is hard to come by in today’s world.
+“Grit” is what experts, including author Angela Duckworth in her New York Times Best Seller “Grit: The Power of Passion and Perseverance,” say is the highest predictor of future success in children and this magical “dirt” is hard to come by in today’s world.

-Here’s the background: on a Thursday night she came down with a cold and bad cough that kept her from going to practice.
-Friday night she didn’t have the option of staying home, she had volunteered to be a ‘host’ for “A Night To Remember,”a free prom honoring students with special needs.
+Here’s the backstory: on a Thursday night she came down with a cold and bad cough that kept her from going to practice.
+Friday night she didn’t have the option of staying home, she had volunteered to be a ‘host’ for “A Night To Remember,”a free Prom honoring students with special needs.
 Pushing through not feeling well, she hung out for two hours in the cold to escort her guest down the red carpet and then danced for three hours straight (an incredible and uplifting experience).

 By Saturday she hobbled into her weekend water polo tournament.
 Up at 5:30 a.m. to head off to the pool, seven games of water polo awaited.
 They ‘rostered’ her for two teams.
 Meaning my 14-year-old played two games for her 18U-team and two games for our club’s 16U-team on Saturday, with very little downtime between.